airbytehq/airbyte/docs/integrations/sources/sftp-bulk.md

 # SFTP Bulk
-This page contains the setup guide and reference information for the FTP source connector.
+This page contains the setup guide and reference information for the SFTP Bulk source connector.

-This connector allows you to:
+This connector provides the following features not found in the standard SFTP source connector:

-- Fetch files from an FTP server matching a folder path and define an optional file pattern to bulk ingest files into a single stream
+- **Bulk Ingestion of Files**: Efficiently ingest multiple files from an SFTP server.
+This capability enables you to consolidate and process multiple files as a single data stream in your destination system.
-- Incrementally load files into your destination from an FTP server based on when files were last added or modified
+- **Incremental Loading**: The connector supports incremental loading, allowing you to sync files from the SFTP server to your destination based on their last modification or creation time.
+This ensures that only new or updated files are processed during synchronization.
-- Optionally load only the latest file matching a folder path and optional pattern and overwrite the data in your destination (helpful when a snapshot file gets added on a regular basis containing the latest data)
+- **Load Latest File**: Optionally, you can choose to load only the most recent file from the specified folder path, along with an optional pattern.
+This feature is particularly useful when dealing with snapshot files that are regularly added and contain the latest data.
+By enabling this option, you can overwrite the data in your destination with the latest information from the SFTP server's most recent file.

 ## Prerequisites